 get tankers to pump sewage directly from the system to relieve the pressure on particular pump stations and

 conduct water-quality testing to ensure that waterways are not polluted with unacceptable bacteria levels.

-Unitywater will work with councils to protect public health and as a result of wet weather incidents beaches and waterways may be closed.
+We also work with councils to protect public health and, as a result of wet-weather incidents, beaches and waterways may be closed.

 What you can do to help reduce overflows

 Sewage overflows usually occur during times of significant wet weather.
 During times like these, sewage is likely to be heavily diluted with stormwater.

 When there is persistent heavy rain or a flood event, large volumes of stormwater often get into the sewerage system.
 This happens due to run-off or incorrect piping that channels stormwater into the sewer.
 At times like this, sewage can discharge through manholes and other overflow points.